cusp-london/cusp-london.github.io/README.md

 ![CUSP London Logo](./assets/Page1-1.jpeg)

-You can find information about our activities in the attached links.
+You can find information about our activities in the links to the left.

 ## More information